Blackbird Has Spoken:Part 1

 Ivy numbly followed Clara, sat on a couch, and began trembling.
 Clara sat in a chair to her left.

 Ivy suddenly felt another wave of exhaustion.
 She tried to summon the strength to discuss what happened.
 Rubbing her forehead with agitation she told the whole story to Clara with many tears.
 "It was so humiliating.
 Why is he a doctor here?
 We need people we can trust.
 You said the doctors want to help us get well.
 I'm not going back to him.
 I want another doctor."

 "Absolutely you may have another doctor, Ivy.
 We don't expect people to work with a doctor they are not comfortable with.
 Doctor Stricklen is new.
 In fact, this is his first week here.
 What I can do is give this information to the nursing director.
 We have three other doctors.
 I think Dr. Wong might be a good choice.
 I'll set it up.
 Would that be okay with you?

 She trembled worse at the daunting task of being.
 "I just don't want to be here anymore."
+She meant life, not just the ward.
 They sat in silence a moment then Ivy said, "I guess so.
 Another doctor.
 Please, yes."

 "Okay.
 I'll get on it right now.
 Why don't you take a rest until lunch and then you can go to groups afterward."

 Clara left Ivy, and with restrained fury headed to contact the director of nursing.
 This was the third complaint about Dr. Stricklen's attitude with the patients.
 Sweet, smiling, gentle Clara was now a force to be reckoned with.
 "Look out Dr. Weasel," she seethed.
 "Your weasel hide is mine."

 - Blackbird Has Spoken: Part 2